psf/the-invisibles/content/english/blog/pypodcats_at_pycon_us_2024.md

 ## Audience response

-After our talk, we received a question from the audience who asked how they can go about inviting women to their podcasts or events, because, in their experience the women usually said no to their invitations.
+After our talk, our audience asked how they can go about inviting women to their podcasts or events, because, in their experience the women usually said no to their invitations.

-Our advice is to show sincerity when inviting the women.
+Our advice is to show sincerity when inviting women.
 Explain the reasoning of why you’d like to invite them to the event, perhaps mention their accomplishments and their involvements which would be relevant for the event.
 We also suggest asking for introductions from other women in the network who know them more personally.

 Our talk was received very well.
-After our talk, many from the audience came to us to suggest amazing women that they know of, and we are delighted to hear that!
+After our talk, many from the audience came to us to suggest amazing women that they know of, and we were delighted to hear about them!

-## Further Advice
+## Our Advice

-We are just one podcast with limited production time, and we have a long list of great guests waiting to be interviewed.
+We are just one podcast team with limited production time.
+We have a long list of great guests waiting to be interviewed.
-So we may not be able to feature everyone that wes recommended to us.
+So we may not be able to feature everyone that was recommended to us.
 Therefore:

-- We recommend that you suggest the names of the underrepresented group members who are doing amazing work to other Python-related podcasts
+- We recommend that you suggest the names of the underrepresented group members who are doing amazing work to other Python-related podcasts.
 - Invite them to speak at conferences and events that are happening in your community.
 - If you are a podcast host and would like to learn how to be more welcoming to the guests from the underrepresented group members, please watch the recording of our PyCon US talk as we have shared some